 If you are interested in pulling prices for a specific range of dates, the historical_data endpoint can be used as well as the prices endpoint:

 To see EOD or real-time prices via REST-API, you simply need to have a subscription to the proper data feed.
-If you try to pull data from an exchange and aren't subscribed, the API response will tell you which data feed you need to add to your account from the marketplace.
-There are plenty of SDKs that wrap the Intrinio API to make your life easier, just pick one from your favorite language.
-Additionally, you can simply add ".csv" to your API call to convert the output from JSON to a CSV file:
+If you try to pull data from an exchange and aren’t subscribed, the API response will tell you which data feed you need to add to your account from the marketplace.
+There are plenty of SDKs that wrap the Intrinio API to make your life easier; just pick one from your favorite language.

 If you are using the API, it can be helpful to note that the securities endpoint can be called with an optional parameter, last_crsp_adj_date, that returns a list of securities that have adjusted their stock prices due to a corporate event.
 This parameter is useful for configuring your application to only update historical prices if they have changed.

-Pulling EOD prices via REST-API makes sense for EOD prices or real-time prices if you don't need to update the data very often.
+Pulling EOD prices via REST API makes sense for EOD prices or real-time prices if you don’t need to update the data very often.
 If you want to truly stream a high volume of real-time prices, a websocket API will work better.
-Whereas the REST-API limits the number of calls you can use in a day, websocket subscriptions allow an unlimited number of price updates from a limited number of stocks.
+Whereas the REST API limits the number of calls you can use in a certain time-span, websocket subscriptions allow an unlimited number of price updates from a limited number of stocks.

 Intrinio is working to expand websocket coverage to all North American exchanges and currently offers websocket connections from the IEX and NASDAQ exchanges.
-Startups, individuals, developers, and enterprises have self sign up options and can use the documentation, as well as some excellent SDKs, to get started immediately.
+Startups, individuals, developers, and enterprises have self-signup options and can use our excellent SDKs to get started immediately.

-Typically, non-developers prefer to download financial data to Excel or Google Sheets for analysis.
+Typically, non-developers prefer to download financial data to Excel for analysis.
 Real-time as well as historical EOD stock prices for US and international exchanges and even options prices are available in both formats.
-In Excel, users can simply use the IntrinioSecurityPrices template that comes with the download:
+In Excel, users can simply use the IntrinioSecurityPrices template that comes with the download.

-Alternatively, both Excel and Google users can use the "datapoint" function to build custom templates:
+Alternatively, Excel users can use the “datapoint” function to build custom templates: